 The following figure provides an example of the Customize Band Label page when unsupported characters are entered.

-Figure 25: Custom Band Label Unsupported Characters
+Figure 19: Custom Band Label Unsupported Characters

 - 2. Review the Band Label in the Band Label preview. - 3.
-Make any necessary modifications in the Band Label field. - 4.
-Click Next, to save the Band Label and to proceed with the enrollment process.
+Make any necessary modifications in the Band Label field.